 And what are the alternatives, really?
 Give a big discount?
 Do a very limited number of groups or interviews?
 Post some questions on an online bulletin board?

-Traditional qualitative data collection is very high touch and time-consuming, dominated by in-person focus groups and IDIs (GRIT report 2018 Q3-4).
+Traditional qualitative data collection is very high touch and time-consuming, dominated by in-person focus groups and IDIs (2018 Q3-Q4 GRIT Report).
 Quantitative data collection, on the other hand, is highly automated with online and mobile surveys dominating, resulting in cost and time savings for clients over human-delivered surveys.

 But part of the skill of a moderator is in creating rapport with participants so they’ll feel comfortable, confident, and challenged to share more than they would in an open-ended text box.
 Moderators use focus, engagement and empathy to connect with participants, build trust and encourage lateral thinking, leading to deeper insights.
 How can automation possibly replicate this?